Practice overview

 • Acting for the respondents in an on-going unfair prejudice petition alleging serious breaches of fiduciary duty and the siphoning of business opportunities to a competitor.
 Sole counsel.

 • Acting as sole counsel for a defendant against leading counsel in a claim regarding a joint venture and anticipated share transfers in a Sri Lankan company, which settled before trial.
-The proceedings included an urgent interim injunction application which was resolved following an adjournment.

 • Acting as sole counsel in a £10million partnership claim, which settled shortly before trial.